onosproject/sdran-docs/install.md

 ## Run CU and DU in the OAI-CU/DU machine

-After changing the file `sdran-in-a-box-values.yaml`, run the following commands:
+In the OAI-CU/DU NUC machine, after cloned the RiaB repository, changed the file `sdran-in-a-box-values.yaml` (as defined by [Change sdran-in-a-box-values.yaml file](#change-sdran-in-a-box-values-yaml-file)), run the following commands:

 ```bash
 $ cd /path/to/sdran-in-a-box